Gated Relational Alignment via Confidence-based Distillation for Efficient VLMs: Abstract

 \section{Abstract}

-Vision-Language Models (VLMs) deliver strong multimodal performance but are costly to deploy, with post-training quantization often causing significant accuracy degradation.
+Vision-Language Models (VLMs) deliver strong multimodal performance, but are costly to deploy, with post-training quantization often causing significant accuracy degradation.
 Despite its potential, quantization-aware training (QAT) for VLMs remains underexplored.
 We propose GRACE, a framework that unifies knowledge distillation and QAT under the Information Bottleneck principle, where quantization constrains information capacity and distillation determines what to preserve.
 To achieve optimal distillation, we adopt a student-teacher formulation, where the teacher is treated as a proxy for task-relevant information.
 We introduce confidence-gated decoupled distillation to filter unreliable supervision, relational-centered kernel alignment to transfer visual token structures, and an adaptive controller to balance fidelity with capacity constraints.
-Extensive evaluations on LLaVA and Qwen benchmarks show that our INT4 models consistently outperform BF16 baselines (e.g., LLaVA-1.5-7B: 70.1 vs. 66.8 on SQA; Qwen2-VL-2B: 76.9 vs. 72.6 on MMBench), closely matching teacher performance.
-With real INT4 kernels, we achieve 3× throughput and 54\% memory reduction.
+Extensive evaluations of the LLaVA and Qwen benchmarks show that our INT4 models consistently outperform the BF16 baselines (e.g., LLaVA-1.5-7B: 70.1 vs. 66.8 on SQA; Qwen2-VL-2B: 76.9 vs. 72.6 on MMBench), closely matching teacher performance.
+With real INT4 kernels, we achieve 3$\times$ throughput and 54\% memory reduction.
+Code and data are available at: \href{https://github.com/ForeverBlue816/GRACE}{\faGithub\ ForeverBlue816/GRACE}.